How can you prepare for life after university?

 Choose Franklin to acquire global confidence and learn the skills necessary to succeed in any field, anywhere in the world.
 Our dedicated professors, staff, and alumni network are here to support you, every step of the way.

 The individual success of each one of Franklin’s graduates is the collective success of the Franklin community.
-Franklin’s Network is a career mentor platform made up of alumni volunteers that seek to bolster the collective success of the Franklin community by assisting current students and alumni as they prepare for professional life post-Franklin.
+The Franklin Network is a career mentor platform made up of alumni volunteers that seek to bolster the collective success of the Franklin community by assisting current students and alumni as they prepare for professional life post-Franklin.

 An internship is a short term, supervised, work opportunity.
 Internships can earn university credits, teach valuable skills, and add experience to your resume.
 It is a chance for you to develop critical work skills so that you are better prepared for your future.
 Your internship may also lead to future employment.